Charles Watts (secularist): Life and career

-In 1877 Charles Watts broke with Bradlaugh over the pamphlet The Fruits of Philosophy, which had been written by American physician and atheist Charles Knowlton, and which promoted birth control and discussed human sexuality.
+In 1877, Charles Watts broke with Bradlaugh over the pamphlet The Fruits of Philosophy, which had been written by American physician and atheist Charles Knowlton, and which promoted birth control and discussed human sexuality.
 The pamphlet was published for the first time in Britain by James Watson's publishing company in 1845.
 In 1876, Charles Watts published the pamphlet and was prosecuted under the Obscene Publications Act.
 In protest of Watts' prosecution, Bradlaugh and Annie Besant, published the pamphlet it 1877 and were also prosecuted under the Obscene Publications Act, resulting in the infamous "Knowlton Trial" of Bradlaugh and Besant.
-Later Watts was released, resigned from the NSS, and, with George Holyoake and George Foote, formed the British Secular Union, a short-lived rival group.
+Later Watts was released, resigned from the NSS, and, with George Holyoake and G. W. Foote, formed the British Secular Union, a short-lived rival group.
 Watts became editor of the Secular Review founded by Holyoake.

 In 1882, he travelled for the first time to the United States to lecture, and also visited Canada, where he was invited to take up residence.
 He emigrated to Toronto in 1883, leaving his son Charles Albert Watts in charge of his publishing interests in Britain.
 Charles Watts then became the leader of the secularist movement in Canada, founding and editing Secular Thought in Toronto, and also regularly went on lecture tours of the US.
-He returned in 1891 to England (upon Bradlaugh's death), where his son had by then established the periodical Watts's Literary Guide (the forerunner of the New Humanist magazine) to promote secularist activities.
+Upon Bradlaugh's death, he returned to England in 1891, where his son had by then established the periodical Watts's Literary Guide (the forerunner of the New Humanist magazine) to promote secularist activities.
 Charles Watts rejoined the NSS and continued lecturing, as well as cooperating with Foote on the journal, The Freethinker.
 He returned to the US and Canada, with Foote, to lecture in 1896, and again visited the US in 1899.

-He died in England in 1906 at the age of 70 and is buried in a family grave on the eastern side of Highgate Cemetery.
-His son, Charles Albert Watts, who was later buried with him, remained active in the secularist movement, helping to develop the Rationalist Press Association.
+He died in England, on 16 February 1906, aged 70, and is buried in a family grave on the eastern side of Highgate Cemetery.
+His son Charles remained active in the secularist movement, helping to develop the Rationalist Press Association; he was later buried with Watts.